“Wow! I Didn’t Know That!”

 Rather, these stories will be written and, in some instances, told by real scientists and engineers working with the science and technology described.
 This series will have the advantage of not depending upon a single writer or fixed writing staff.
 Stories will come from a broad array of experts in science, engineering, and technology.
 Further, we propose to establish alliances with other not-for-profit entities engaged in science education and benefit from their journalism and ideas.

 We will be able to offer a better variety of topics, a mix of different types of tales to tell.
-In preparing this series, we have already amassed well over sixteen hundred different topics/questions which can be developed into stories, each running anywhere from several minutes to several full episodes.
+In preparing this series, we have already amassed close to two thousand different topics/questions which can be developed into stories, each running anywhere from several minutes to several full episodes.

 Clearly, there will be no shortage of ideas to explore.